Gain the required skills

 Learning Outcomes

-On completion of the dysphagia training course, you will be able to:
+On completion of the dysphagia course, you will be able to:

 - Define dysphagia, explain its causes and common symptoms, and discuss its potential effects on individuals.
 2 .Describe the impact of dysphagia on individuals’ physical, psychological, and social wellbeing.